Diabetic Retinopathy Stages: Symptoms, Treatment, and Prevention Guide

 Can Diabetic Retinopathy Be Treated?

-Preventing Progression of Diabetic Retinopathy Stages Through Proper Management
+Preventing Vision Loss Through Proper Management

 “In the past, diabetic retinopathy was more commonly seen in the older age group.
 Now, with patients being diagnosed with diabetes at a younger age, we see diabetic retinopathy occurring more and more in the working age population”, Dr Tara elaborated.
 Thus, awareness of the complications of diabetes and the importance of screening cannot be emphasised enough.